lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 We observe that iterative magnitude pruning yields a winning ticket that corresponds to our human intuition (or at least, it is quite close).
-Please note that the [0,101] weight on the second layer irrelevant as it will only ever receive zero inputs.
+Please note that the [0,101] weight on the second layer irrelevant as it will never receive any non-zero inputs.
 The winning ticket's accuracy with 4 weights is on par with the accuracy of the full model with 600 weights.
 The randomly reinitialized ticket also succeeds to learn good weights (the inverted signs cancel each other out).